LF-digitala-kanaler/LFUI-components/README.md

 # Making a release

-* Update (`componentStatus.json`)[src/data/componentsStatus.json] with changes
-that have been made to the respective components in this release.
-This information is publicly visible on [LFDS][lfds] once that website has been rebuilt.
+* Update (`componentStatus.json`)[src/data/componentsStatus.json] with changes that have been made to the respective components in this release.
+This information will be visible on [LFDS][lfds] later on.
 * Bump the version number `npm version <major|minor|patch>`
 * Push the changes to GitHub
-* Head to GitHub, go to Releases -> Tags, create a release for the new tag and update the release notes.
-Note that this information is also **publicly** visible in LFDS.
-Take extra care to document any **breaking changes** that were made.
+* Create a new release from the [tag list](https://github.com/LF-digitala-kanaler/LFUI-components/tags) on Github and add your release notes.
+Note that this will also be visible to the public.
+Take extra care to document any breaking changes.
-  - **Tag version:** (ex. v5.0.0)
-  - **Release Title**: Components + version (ex.
-Components 5.0.0)
+  - Tag version example: v5.0.0
+  - Release Title example: Components 5.0.0
-* Creating a new release will automatically publish a new version of the package to GitHub Packages.
+* Creating a new release will automatically publish a new package version to GitHub Packages.
-* Open the [LFDS repository](lsdf-repository) and upgrade Components dependency in package.json to the release you just created.
+* Update the version of Components that LFDS depends on by updating `package.json` in the [LFDS repo](lsdf-repository).
-* If components have been added or changed, now is the time to document that in LFDS.
-See the [LFDS repository][lsdf-repository] for information on how to do that.
+* If any components have been added or changed, now is the time to document that in LFDS.
+See the [LFDS repository][lsdf-repository] readme.
 * Deploy the new version of LSDF.

-## Deploying the Storybook site
+## Deploying the Storybook website
-When you create a release, a Github action will automatically deploy the changes to our [Storybook Github page][lfui-components-webpage].
+When creating a release, a Github Action will automatically deploy the changes to our [Storybook Github page][lfui-components-webpage].

 ## Github actions secrets
 Since the package depends on private GitHub packages, a private access token is set up to authenticate the GitHub actions.
 The `PACKAGE_TOKEN` secret needs to